 There is a wide range of second and third-year papers, depending on your major.
 For details about the papers refer to the individual major pages.

-In Year 3, you may work on a real-life research project in an area related to your major.
-This project gives you the all-important competitive edge for your career, and is also good preparation for postgraduate study.
+In Year 3, you may complete a project in an area related to your major.
+This project gives you an important competitive edge for your career, and is good preparation for postgraduate study.

 25 Feb 2019

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.